dg-gh/welp_library/docs/welp_threads.md

 	A.task_denied();

-Returns true if T.async_task(A, f, arg1, ... , argn) or T.priority_async_task(A, f, arg1, ... , argn) was called when the task buffer was full and the task got denied.
+Returns true if T.async_task(A, f, arg1, ... , argn) or T.priority_async_task(A, f, arg1, ... , argn) was called for the last time when the task buffer was full and the task got denied.

 	A.task_running();